Typography, like the dot on the i – print ad, Howarth & Smith, Carl Brett, 1959

 Notes

-Like the letterforms they worked with, graphic design created by typographers, was both simple and powerful.
-After the Second World War the major typesetting shops went to great lengths to be seen as typographers – not just typesetters.
-The leading type shops saw themselves as working partners with designers, printers and, most especially, advertising agencies.
-Within ten years the agencies would also come to embrace that thinking far more than could have been imagined in the 1950s.
+Graphic design created by typographers was often simple and powerful – much like the letterforms they worked with.
+Following the Second World War, major typesetting shops went to great lengths to position themselves not merely as typesetters, but as typographers.
+The leading firms saw themselves as collaborators – working closely with designers, printers, and, most notably, advertising agencies.
+Within a decade, even the agencies would come to embrace this thinking more fully than anyone might have imagined in the 1950s.

 Items in this Collection